Equip:

 Churchwide Representative

-Presiding Bishop, Evangelical Lutheran Church in America
+Director of Theological Ethics, Evangelical Lutheran Church in America

-More Information on Friday Evening and the Online Voting Process at the Assembly (2025 Information Coming Soon)
+More Information on Friday Evening and the Online Voting Process at the Assembly

 Food Truck Friday at Synod Assembly

-Those who register for the Assembly will receive a voucher for up to $12 to use at the food trucks.
-Please note that no change will be given, and attendees are responsible for any amount over $12.
+Those who register for the Assembly will receive a voucher for up to $15 to use at the food trucks.
+Please note that no change will be given, and attendees are responsible for any amount over $15.
 Those registered will also receive a voucher for one free scoop of ice cream at the SDSU Ice Cream Truck, thanks to the sponsorship of the Mission Investment Fund and Portico.

 Online Voting at Synod Assembly

-Assembly Materials (2025 Information Coming Soon)
+Assembly Materials

 Synod Assembly materials will be made available this year once again electronically.
 Download reports to your device to print or save or use the free Synod Assembly app.
 We will once again be using the free ELCA Guidebook App for all of our synod assembly materials.

-Download the 2024 Synod Assembly App!
+Download the 2026 Synod Assembly App!

 The South Dakota Synod Assembly Guidebook is now available to download on any smart device.
-Get the guide to access the most up-to-date information about our assembly, including schedules, quick links, materials and much more.
+Get the guide to access the most up-to-date information about our assembly, including schedules, quick links, materials, and much more.

 Get our guide by clicking here.